-U.S. Embassy Bangkok invites interested secondary school educators (high school teachers) to apply for Study of the U.S. Institutes (SUSI) for Secondary School Educators which will take place early June through July 2018.
+U.S. Embassy Bangkok invites interested secondary school educators (high school teachers) to apply for the Study of the U.S. Institutes (SUSIs) for Secondary School Educators which will take place in early June through July 2019.

-Applicants can download the application form on the U.S. Embassy Bangkok website via this link (PDF 251KB).
+Applicants can download the application form on the U.S. Embassy Bangkok website via this link (PDF 595KB).

 Applicants will be selected for interview based on the criteria below.
-Interviews will take place at the Media and Cultural Section of the U.S. Embassy Bangkok in January 2018.
-Interviewees must be able to travel to the interview site, the U.S. Embassy Bangkok, on the day of their interview.
+Interviews will take place at the Media and Cultural Section of the U.S. Embassy Bangkok in January 2019.
 Only selected interviewees will be notified of the details before the interview.

-The Study of the U.S. Institute for Secondary Educators will take place over the course of five weeks beginning June 2018.
+The Study of the U.S. Institute for Secondary Educators will take place over the course of five weeks beginning in early June 2019.
 Three Institutes for Secondary Educators will be offered, two with a focus on classroom teachers and the third with a focus on administrators including teacher trainers, curriculum developers, textbook writers, and Ministry of Education officials, among others.
-Each Institute will have 20 participants and will include a four week academic residency component and a one week integrated study tour.
+Each Institute will have 20 participants and will include a four-week academic residency component and a one-week integrated study tour.

 OTHER ESSENTIAL PROGRAM INFORMATION:

-Travel Arrangements: The selected recipient organization or institution will arrange and pay for participants’ international travel, travel allowance, and visa related travel costs, within set limits and in coordination with the U.S. Embassy.
+Travel Arrangements: The selected recipient organization or institution will arrange and pay for participants’ international travel, travel allowance, and visa related travel costs, within set limits and in coordination with the U.S. Embassy in participant’s country.

 CANDIDATE DESCRIPTION AND QUALIFICATIONS:

 Study of the U.S. Institutes are highly competitive.
-Priority will be given to candidates who have firm plans to enhance, update or develop courses and/or educational materials with a U.S. studies focus or component, who have no or limited prior experience in the United States, and who have special interest in the secondary education as demonstrated through past scholarship, accomplishments, and professional duties.
+Priority will be given to candidates who have firm plans to enhance, update or develop courses and/or educational materials with a U.S. studies focus or component, who have no or limited prior experience in the United States, and who have a special interest and experience in the field of secondary education as demonstrated through past scholarship, accomplishments, and professional duties.

 Candidates should be mid-career, typically between the ages of 30-50, highly-motivated and experienced secondary school teachers and/or administrators.
 Ideal candidates are individuals who are seeking to introduce or enhance aspects of U.S. studies into their curricula or to offer specialized seminars/workshops for education professionals in U.S. studies or related fields.
 While the nominee’s scholarly and professional credentials are an important consideration, the potential impact and multiplier effect of the Institute is equally important.